Fl4gu1z0wsky/CEH/README.md

 **HTTP Parameter Pollution** - HPP - This is a vulnerability that occurs due to the passing of multiple parameters having the same name.
 By exploiting these effects, an attacker may bypass input validation, trigger application errors, or modify internal variables values.

+**Website defacement vulnerability** - It is the unauthorized modification of web pages, including the addition, removal, or alteration of existing content.
+These attacks are commonly carried out by hacktivists.

 ### USB

 **Juice jacking** - An infected USB charging station is used to compromise linked devices.